 - Oops!Something went wrong.Please try again later.

-Wall Street expects a year-over-year increase in earnings on higher revenues when TravelCenters of America (TA) reports results for the quarter ended December 2021.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+TravelCenters of America (TA) is expected to deliver a year-over-year increase in earnings on lower revenues when it reports results for the quarter ended September 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call, it's worth handicapping the probability of a positive EPS surprise.